 - 14. Each reporting entity is required to have an AML/CFT programme under section 56 of the AML/CFT Act.
-An AML/CFT programme sets out the policies, procedures and controls in a business to detect money laundering and terrorist financing (ML/FT) and manage and mitigate the risk of it occurring.
+An AML/CFT programme sets out the policies, procedures and controls in a business to detect money laundering and terrorism financing (ML/TF) and manage and mitigate the risk of it occurring.
 AML/CFT supervisors have developed guidance covering the requirements of an AML/CFT programme.
 The parts of the AML/CFT programme specified in the AML/CFT Act that may be adopted, shared and used relate to:

+- Record keeping

+- Account monitoring

-- record keeping;
+- Ongoing CDD

-- account monitoring; and

-- ongoing customer due diligence.

-- 15. Adopting, sharing and using parts of an AML/CFT programme means that members of a DBG may benefit from the same systems and controls which may be used to manage the obligations for the aspects of an AML/CFT programme identified above.
-For example, sharing and using record keeping may mean that